Learn

 Is It Still Worth Shopping on Black Friday?

 Retailers have been starting their sales earlier every year.
 There are also new shopping holidays that have cropped up alongside Black Friday.
-This includes Cyber Monday and Small Business Saturday.
-Plus, many retailers are now extending sales over a month instead of just one day.1
+This includes Small Business Saturday, Cyber Monday, and even Super Saturday (the Saturday before Christmas).
+Plus, many retailers are now starting sale previews as early as October (no thanks to Amazon's very popular Prime Big Days Deals) and using that as an official holiday sale kickoff.

-That means you don't have to shop on Black Friday to score a discount.
-Instead, you can shop at your leisure throughout the month.
-In fact, the best holiday deals of the year may actually be found on December 23.2
+That means you don't have to shop only on Black Friday to score a discount.
+Instead, you can shop at your leisure throughout the entire fall season leading into the holidays.
+In fact, there has been a trend in the past few years to shop online and this year is no different.
+One prediction claims online shoppers will spend about $241 billion this holiday season.1

-And if you're considering a non-urgent purchase (like a new TV), you don't even have to decide this year.
-A Wall Street Journal investigation3 found that retailers tend to recycle the same deals year after year.
-Let's say you missed out on discounts offered by retailers such as Walmart, Target, and Best Buy last year.
-There's a high chance those exact same deals will be on offer again this holiday season.
+If you're considering a non-urgent purchase like luggage, a mixer, or a coffeemaker, you don't even have to decide this year.
+A 2023 investigation found that many retailers tend to recycle the same deals year after year.2 Let's say you missed out on discounts offered by retailers such as Walmart, Target, Best Buy, or Macy's last year.
+There's a high chance those same deals — or similar — will be on offer again this holiday season.

 Do you know the real difference between Black Friday and Cyber Monday?